 The beautiful thing about this recipe is it only requires that you chop up four things: the onion, red bell pepper, jalapeno (if using) and the sweet potato.
 Everything else you just throw in the pot and let stew.

 The chickpea croutons are entirely optional in this recipe.
 This recipe works great with or without them.
 They just add another element of texture and add to the spicy flavor too.
 Plus, they add more plant-based protein.

 As always, this recipe is vegan, gluten-free, soy-free and peanut-free.
 It is also completely nut-free.
 If you give this recipe a try, I would love to see pictures of your stew.
 Post a pic and tag @eatingbyelaine so I can see!

 You will fall in love with this filling and warm-you-to-the-core red lentil stew.
 It provides dietary fiber, plant-based protein and nutrients to keep you strong all season long.
 This one-pot dinner makes great leftovers too.
 Make once and enjoy all week long.

-- 1 15-ounce can chickpeas, drained, rinsed and thoroughly dried (using a paper towel or tea towel)
+- 1, 15-ounce can chickpeas, drained, rinsed and thoroughly dried (using a kitchen towel)